-Fig. 10.
-Comparison of learning performances for heavy freight cars is derived based on the reinforcement learning, considering the total processing time of marshaling.
+A new scheduling method has been proposed in order to rearrange and line cars in the desirable order onto the main track.
+The learning algorithm of the proposed method is derived based on the reinforcement learning, considering the total processing time of marshaling.
 In order to reduce the total processing time of marshaling, the proposed method learns the layout of groups, as well as the arrangement of freight cars in each group, the rearrangement order of cars, the number of cars to be moved and the removal destination of cars, simultaneously.
-In computer simulations, the proposed method generates and improves marshaling plans according to the weight of a freight car.
+In computer simulations, learning performance of the proposed method has been improved by using normalized evaluation and switching thermo constants in accordance with the progress of learning.